AdaCore/spark2014/docs/lrm/source/subprograms.rst

     of an entity and at the point of an aspect specification which applies to that entity shall be the same.

+.. _tu-fe-ghost_entities-16:

+16. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.

 .. _tu-fe-ghost_entities-17:

-17. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.
+17. The Ghost assertion policies in effect at the declaration of an overriding ghost primitive subprogram of a tagged type and at the declaration of the (ancestor's or progenitor's) primitive subprogram corresponding to the overridden inherited subprogram shall be the same.

 .. _tu-fe-ghost_entities-18:

-18. The Ghost assertion policies in effect at the declaration of an overriding ghost primitive subprogram of a tagged type and at the declaration of the (ancestor's or progenitor's) primitive subprogram corresponding to the overridden inherited subprogram shall be the same.

-.. _tu-fe-ghost_entities-19:

-19. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the
+18. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the